Carrot-Ginger Layer Cake with Orange Cream-Cheese Frosting

-Sweet, edible ribbons wrap this four-tiered carrot cake.
+Sweet, edible ribbons wrap this two-tiered carrot cake.
 They're made from thinly sliced carrot strips, cooked in sugar and water until translucent, then gently pressed into the cake's cream cheese frosting.
+Martha made this recipe on "Martha Bakes" episode 712.

 - Servings: 12